brittonlaroche/realm/inventoryDemo/README.md

 ```

 #### 2.5.
 Turn on Sync
 Now that we have created our schema we are ready to turn on Sync.
-CLick on the "__Sync__" menu item on the left hand naviagtion menu of the Realm console.
-The Sync configuration windo appears and we specify the cluster to sync with and the partion key as well as define permissions.
-Use __" \_partition"__ as the partition key and leave the permissions to the default empty doucment __"{}"__
+CLick on the "__Sync__" menu item on the left hand navigation menu of the Realm console.
+The Sync configuration window appears and we specify the cluster to sync with and the partition key as well as define permissions.
+Use __" \_partition"__ as the partition key and leave the permissions to the default empty document __"{}"__

 ![Sync](./img/2.5.realmSync.png)